-NASS does not receive any government funding and relies solely on donations from its supporters to carry out our work for people affected by axial SpA.
+NASS does not receive any government funding and relies solely on donations from its supporters to carry out our work for people affected by axial SpA (AS).

-Supporting NASS is a great way to motivate and engage staff through a range of fun and simple fundraising activities, whilst raising vital awareness of axial SpA.
-Your support can also help to meet your social responsibility objectives, increase engagement with new and existing customers, create positive PR opportunities and build relationships with colleagues.
+Supporting NASS is a great way to motivate and engage staff through a range of fun and simple fundraising activities, whilst raising vital awareness of AS.
+Your support will also help to meet your social responsibility objectives, increase engagement with new and existing customers, create positive PR opportunities and build relationships with colleagues.

-Here are some ways that you and your company can help NASS to continue supporting all those affected by axial SpA.
+Here are some ways that you and your company can help NASS to continue supporting all those affected by axial SpA (AS).